MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

-This article shows you how to apply the reliable web app pattern for .NET.
-The companion article shows you how to [plan the implementation](pattern-overview.yml).
-The reliable web app pattern shows developers how to modify web applications that have recently migrated to the cloud.
+This article describes how to apply the reliable web app pattern for .NET.
+The companion article describes how to [plan the implementation](pattern-overview.yml).
+The reliable web app pattern helps developers modify web applications that have recently migrated to the cloud.
 The pattern focuses on the minimal, essential changes you should make to ensure the success of your web app in the cloud.
-For more information, see the [Overview of the reliable web app pattern](../overview.md) and the [Reliable web app pattern video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos).
+For more information, see [Overview of the reliable web app pattern](../overview.md) and the [Reliable web app pattern video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos).

-There's also a [reference implementation](https://aka.ms/eap/rwa/dotnet) of the reliable web app pattern for .NET that you can deploy.
-The reference implementation applies the reliable web app pattern to an employee-facing, line of business (LOB) web application.
+A [reference implementation](https://aka.ms/eap/rwa/dotnet) of the reliable web app pattern for .NET is available for you to deploy.
+The reference implementation applies the reliable web app pattern to an employee-facing line-of-business (LOB) web application.

 ## Architecture and code